hashicorp/terraform-website/content/source/docs/extend/best-practices/naming.html.md

 they are described to and used by the user.
 In lists, the ordering is significant and duplicate values are often accepted.
-In sets, the ordering is *not* significant and duplicated values are usually *not* accepted, since presence or absense is what is important.
+In sets, the ordering is *not* significant and duplicated values are usually *not* accepted, since presence or absence is what is important.

 Map blocks use the same syntax as other configuration blocks, but the keys in maps are arbitrary and not explicitly named by the plugin, so in some cases